-PFC James William Gillespie was born on February 2, 1916, in Middletown, Ohio, to William A. Gillespie and Estella Beers-Gillespie and that he had a sister.
+PFC James William Gillespie was born on February 2, 1916, in Middletown, Ohio, to William A. Gillespie and Estella Beers-Gillespie.
+It is known that he had a sister.
 In 1940, his family was living at 503½ Peach Orchard Avenue in Dayton.
 He attended Steele High School for three years before going to work as a mechanic at Hussey Brothers Garage.
 He was known as “Jim” to his family and friends.
 Jim registered for the draft on October 16, 1940, and named his mother as his contact person.
 He was drafted into the army and inducted at Fort Thomas in Newport, Kentucky, on March 25, 1941.
 He was sent to Ft.
-Knox, Kentucky, and assigned to C Company, 192nd Tank Battalion.
-The company had been an Ohio National Guard Tank Company from Port Clinton, Ohio.
+Knox, Kentucky, and assigned to C Company, 192nd Tank Battalion which had been an Ohio National Guard Tank Company from Port Clinton, Ohio.

 The Army rushed his basic training which he completed in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7, was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.

 A typical day for the soldiers started at 6:15 with reveille, but most of the soldiers were up before this since they wanted to wash and dress.
 Breakfast was from 7:00 to 8:00 A.M., followed by calisthenics from 8:00 to 8:30.
 Afterward, the tankers went to various schools within the company.
-The classes consisted of .30 and .50 caliber machine guns, pistol, map reading, care of personal equipment, military courtesy, and training in tactics.
+The classes consisted of .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in tactics.
 At 11:30 the soldiers stopped what they were doing and cleaned up for mess which was from noon to 1:00 P.M.
-Afterwards, they attended the various schools which they had been assigned to on January 13, such as mechanics, tank driving, radio operating.
+Afterward, they attended the various schools to which they had been assigned, such as mechanics, tank driving, and radio operating.
 The classes lasted for 13 weeks.
-At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms and at five held retreat and followed by dinner at 5:30.
-After they ate they stood in line to wash their mess kits since they had no mess hall.
-About January 12, 1941, their mess hall opened and they ate off real plates with forks and knives.
-They also no longer had to wash their own plates since that job fell on the men assigned to Kitchen Police.
-After dinner, they were off duty and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
-At Ft.
-Knox, he attended tank mechanics school and qualified as a tank mechanic.
+At 4:30, the soldiers called it a day and returned to their barracks and put on dress uniforms, and at five held retreat and followed by dinner at 5:30.
+After dinner, they were off duty, and lights were out at 9:00 P.M., but they did not have to turn in until 10:00 when Taps was played.
+It is not known that he was sent to school and became a tank mechanic.

 The major problem for the tanks was the sandy soil.
 On several occasions, tanks were parked and the crews walked away from them.
 When they returned, the tanks had sunk into the sandy soil up to their hauls.
 To get them out, other tanks were brought in and attempted to pull them out.
 If that didn’t work, the tankers brought a tank wrecker to pull the tank out from Camp Polk.